buildit/bookit-infrastructure/README.md

 We are using CloudWatch for centralized logging.
 You can find the logs for each environment and application at [here](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logs:prefix=buildit)

 Alarms are generated when ERROR level logs occur.
 They currently get sent to the #book-it-notifications channel

-## Architectural Decisions

-We are documenting our decisions [here](../master/docs/architecture/decisions)